firebird631/siis/README.md

 pip install -r deps/reqsmysql.txt  # or if using MySQL
 ```

+You might need to install the C client library before.
+Please refers to psycopg2 or MySQLdb Python package documentation.
+On Debian based for PostgreSQL you will need to install libpq-dev (apt-get install libpq-dev) before.

 Before running the lib folder containing TA-Lib must be found in the LD_LIBRARY_PATH :

 With, if installed in the default directory (/usr/local/lib) :